Dynamic range of the microphone amplifier DIN/IEC 651: 124/122/124 dB*

-- Cymbals (It has a natural presence and shimmer).
+Cymbals (It has a natural presence and shimmer).

-- Jazz Trio’s Grand Piano
+Jazz Trio’s Grand Piano

 Not as good for:

-Some say it doesn’t do as well with large orchestra or wind ensembles, as your main mic.
+Some say it doesn’t do as well with a large orchestra or wind ensembles, as your main mic.

 What you will need?

 It requires 48v phantom power to operate.
-Most noted that you will want to definitely invest in a higher end preamp for this baby.
+Most noted that you will want to definitely invest in a higher-end preamp for this baby.
 Preamp vs. Interface.

-- It has a warm sound, yet still remains very detailed.
+It has a warm sound, yet still remains very detailed.

-- Requires little to no EQ.
+Requires little to no EQ.

-- Good side to side rejection of extraneous noise.
+Good side to side rejection of extraneous noise.

-- Has a good SPL range (Sound pressure level).
+Has a good SPL range (Sound pressure level).

 Extremely warm sound but yet retains that sense of clarity, fullness, and detail.
 Incredible sound reproduction especially with acoustic guitars.
 The fact that it comes in a cardboard case feels like a slight and comes off as very cheap for such an expensive mic.